gabinoy16/kg-adventure-game-for-funzies/_includes/characters/gatz.md

 - When activated, this aura creates a heavy, almost crushing tension that mirrors the atmosphere of the #coldspire summit:
   - The sharpness of biting cold.
-  - The weight of immense pressure, as though the mountain itself is pressing down.
+  - The weight of immense pressure, as though the mountain itself is pressing down (related: #legendary-aura).
   - The eerie stillness that demands both reverence and fear.

 This aura cannot be replicated or faked.
 Even the most powerful illusionists fail to recreate the unique combination of sensations that define it.
 Those who experience it describe it as being in the presence of the mountain itself.

-#### The Shard: An Artifact with Limits
+#### Vanguard's Core: A Gift from Coldspire

-(#vanguard-shard-limits)
+(#vanguard-core)

-- Many impostors rely on forged shards to claim the title, but the shard is only a partial representation of the Vanguard.
+- Many impostors rely on forged shards to claim the title, but no one has seen the true shape and form of the Vanguard's Core, and only few even know it exists.

-- While the shard has its uses—amplifying power or channeling the mountain’s magic—it doesn’t act as undeniable proof of status.
+- The core amplifies the Vanguard's power or dampens it by channeling the mountain’s magic.
+It can't act as undeniable proof of status since no one can verify its authenticity from any other artifact that could come out of #coldspire.
 Only the Vanguard’s mastery and aura can truly verify their claim.

 #### The Unseen Markings